-If you were injured or your loved one was killed, you should consult with an attorney.
+If you were injured or your loved one was killed, you should consult with a Indianapolis car accident attorney.
 Even a relatively minor accident can quickly become a nightmare as the insurance company disputes your injuries or pushes back on your claim.
 An attorney at Hovde Dassow + Deets can stand up for you and your rights, working to recover the maximum settlement you are owed.
 Our attorneys will handle all communication with the insurance company so that you can focus on healing.
 If necessary, we are prepared to represent you at trial.

 Words can not express how exceptional Rick Hovde and Kelly Faulk are in the Field of Medical Malpractice- Bob D

 You can tell we're just not a client but a family that they care about.- Steve H.